KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 1) The correct network is specified (develop, ropsten, kovan, mainnet etc.)
 2) The reserve has the desired ETH and token inventories, as the script will read the reserve's balances to calculate the right settings
 3) Should the script throw some warnings, it is best to clarify these warnings with the Kyber team before proceeding to call `setLiquidityParams`.
-4) If there are no warnings generated, and the private key specified in the `.env` file corresponds to the pricing operator, the script will automatically send a transaction to call `setLiquidityParams`.
+4) If there are no warnings generated, and the private key specified in the `.env` file corresponds to the pricing `admin`, the script will automatically send a transaction to call `setLiquidityParams`.

 #### Testnets